“Let not your hearts be troubled,” Jesus said.

 what do we trust to get us through?

-The secular world will tell us what we can trust
+The secular world tells us what we can trust

 and what we cannot trust.